Equity & Inclusion

 Voices of African-American educators

 In response to the Bailey Report, The African-American Equity Task Force was formed in the fall of 2016 with the charge to develop and present a set of prioritized recommendations to help close the Opportunity Gap for our African-American students and educators.
-Read the recommendations (.pdf)
+Read the recommendations and latest update.

 Programs for educators and the community